pratikmehakare/schoolManagementApp/Readme.md

     npm install
 4. **Configure Environment Variables:**

-    Create a .env file in the project root and add the necessary configurations:
+    Create a .env file in the backend and add the necessary configurations:

         PORT= 4000
         MONGO_URI = Enter your url
         JWT_SECRET = Enter your jwt_scret

+    Create a .env file in the project root and add the necessary configurations:

+        REACT_APP_API_URL  = YOUR_BACKEND_URL/api/v1

 5. **Run the Application:**